syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 DataGrid has the View property of type ICollectionViewAdv interfacethat implements ICollectionView interface.
 View is responsible for maintain and manipulation data and other advanced operations like Sorting, Grouping, Filtering and etc. When you bind Collection to ItemsSource property of SfDataGrid, then View will be created and maintains the operations on Data such as Grouping, Filtering, Sorting, Insert, Delete, and Modification.
 Following are some important properties that can be used for various purposes.

-> Note: DataGrid creates different types of views derived from ICollectionViewAdv interface based on ItemsSource.
+N> DataGrid creates different types of views derived from ICollectionViewAdv interface based on ItemsSource.

 _Property Table_